BLCM/BLCMods/Borderlands 2 mods/Astor/Hammerlock Jakobs Sponsor/ReadMe.md

 ### What do this mod?

-- The Mission given by Hammerlock in the main game will be rewarded with a Jakobs weapon/item
+- The 8 missions given by Hammerlock in the main game will be rewarded with a Jakobs weapon/item
-- This Mod will give you the choice between 2 weapons/items instead of a single one, so it will double the chance to get a weapon/item with desired parts... and reduce the time spent doing "farming".
-  - In the Mission Bad Hair Day (Southern Shelf) the reward is now a Blue Shotgun Torgue (if the fur is given to Clap-Trap) or a Blue Sniper Jakobs (if the fur is given to Hammerlock)
+  - In the Mission Bad Hair Day (Southern Shelf) the reward is now a Blue Sniper Jakobs (if the fur is given to Hammerlock) or a Blue Shotgun Torgue (if the fur is given to Clap-Trap).
   - The reward for the other missions given by Hammerlock are now rewarded by a Blue Jakobs weapon/item:
     - Mighty Morphin' (Tundra Express)
     - Perfectly Peaceful (Caustic caverns)
     - Shielded Favors (Southern Shelf)
     - Symbiosis (Southern Shelf)
     - The Name Game (Three Horns - Divide)
     - This Town Ain't Big Enough (Southern Shelf)
+- This Mod will give you the choice between 2 weapons/items instead of a single one, so it will double the chance to get a weapon/item with desired parts..

 ### Changelog: